What Is Credit Card Surcharging? Advice for B2B Merchants

 - Add a convenience fee, or

-In this blog, we’ll explain what credit card surcharging is, credit card surcharging rules, and how to know if the practice is right for your business.
+In this blog, we’ll explain what credit card surcharging is (and what is a surcharge fee), credit card surcharging rules, and how to know if the practice is right for your business.

 What is credit card surcharging?